 Accessory Dwelling Unit House Hacking with Cami:

 After doing some traveling with her husband, Cami and her then-boyfriend (now husband), decided they wanted to buy a home with house hacking potential.
-Listen in to hear how their accessory dwelling unit house hack shaped their financial foundation and transitioned with them through several phases of life.
+Listen in to hear how their accessory dwelling unit house hack in Durham, NC shaped their financial foundation and transitioned with them through several phases of life.

 Links mentioned in the show: